 Chinook salmon lay their eggs below Hells Canyon Dam in the fall.
 The eggs need the right flow of water to develop, so we control the water released from Brownlee Reservoir from October through December, until the eggs hatch.
 We keep the flow between 8,500 cubic feet per second (cfs) and 13,000 cfs.

-To check on the health of fall Chinook salmon, the U.S. Department of Fish and Wildlife Service and Idaho Power survey their nests (also called redds) in the spring.
+To monitor the health of the fall Chinook salmon population, the U.S. Department of Fish and Wildlife Service and Idaho Power survey their nests (also called redds) in the fall.
 View a chart of our total annual fall Chinook redd counts.